|LW.12652 / LW.12653

 Readings will be assigned each week and will be provided in advance of class.
 Students will be asked to complete short writing assignments relating to assigned readings or reflecting on fieldwork experience.

 Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and two references (include their names and contact information at the bottom of your resume).
-These materials will be forwarded to the Attorney General’s Office; students should not apply directly to the Office.
+These materials will be forwarded to the Attorney General’s Office by NYU; students should not apply directly to the Office.
 Each applicant should explain why s/he is interested in this externship in the application, and should rank each Financial Justice Division bureau in order of preference.
 Applicants will be interviewed at the Attorney General’s offices at 28 Liberty Street, New York, New York.

 Security Background Check